 After filling in the details, all you need to do is review the information, pay online and wait for the visa.
 The issued online Sri Lankan visa or ETA looks like this and you need to carry a print out of the same to show at the immigration counter –

-I hope this post answers your questions regarding the visa process for Sri Lanka and I wish you a great trip when you visit.
-If not, check out this site for the contact details/phone numbers of Sri Lankan consulates or embassies in different countries – you could call and have your queries resolved.
+I hope this post answers your questions regarding Sri Lanka visa for Indian citizens and others – I wish you a great trip when you visit.
+If you need more help, check out this site for the contact details/phone numbers of Sri Lankan consulates or embassies in different countries – you could call and have your queries resolved.

 Click here for the site for the High Commission of Sri Lanka in India